CharlottePortenseigne/data-operations-portfolio/ecommerce-sql-analysis/README.md

 👉 Key insight: despite 3,946 users viewing products, only 144 complete a purchase (3.4% conversion rate), highlighting a strong gap between engagement and conversion.

-Using SQL, this project explores funnel performance, purchase behavior, revenue trends, and session-level interaction patterns to generate actionable business insights.
+This project complements my Sales & Marketing analysis by focusing on user behavior and conversion dynamics rather than pricing and profitability.

 ---

-## 🎯 Objective

-The goal of this project is to:

-- analyze the e-commerce conversion funnel
-- identify major drop-off points
-- understand how user behavior relates to purchasing
-- evaluate revenue performance
-- connect data insights to business, marketing, and customer journey decisions
+## 📌 Business Context

+Understanding conversion is critical in e-commerce.

+Even with strong traffic, revenue remains limited if users do not complete purchases.

+This project explores how user interactions translate (or fail to translate) into actual conversion.

 ---

+## 🎯 Objectives

+- Analyze the conversion funnel
+- Identify major drop-off points
+- Understand user behavior patterns
+- Evaluate revenue performance
+- Connect data insights to business and customer journey decisions

+---

 ## 🗂️ Dataset

-The dataset used in this project is stored in `ecommerce_sample.csv`.

-It comes from Kaggle and contains anonymized e-commerce interaction data, including:
+The dataset comes from Kaggle and includes:

-- `event_time`
+- event_time
-- `event_type` (`view`, `cart`, `purchase`, `remove_from_cart`)
+- event_type (view, cart, purchase, remove_from_cart)
-- `product_id`
+- product_id
-- `category_code`
+- category_code
-- `brand`
+- brand
-- `price`
+- price
-- `user_id`
+- user_id
-- `user_session`
+- user_session

-While this is sample data rather than production data, it provides a realistic environment for analyzing user behavior and conversion patterns.

 ---

-## 🛠️ Tools Used

-- SQL (SQLite)
-- CSV dataset
-- GitHub

----

-## 📁 Repository Structure

-- `ecommerce_sample.csv` → dataset used for the analysis
-- `queries.sql` → SQL queries used to explore funnel, behavior, and revenue
-- `insights.md` → detailed insights and business interpretation
-- `README.md` → project documentation

----

 ## 📊 Key Metrics

 ### Funnel Performance
-- Users who viewed products: **3,946**
+- Product viewers: **3,946**
-- Users who added to cart: **948** (**24% conversion**)
+- Add to cart: **948** (**24% conversion**)
-- Users who completed a purchase: **144** (**15.2% from cart**)
+- Purchases: **144** (**15.2% from cart**)
 - Overall conversion rate: **3.4%**

 ### Revenue